mickekring/CalStats/README.md

 * Chart JS https://www.chartjs.org/
 * Font Awesome https://fontawesome.com/

-## Want to run it yourself?
+# Want to run it yourself?

 __!DOCUMENTATION IS NOT READY AT THIS POINT!__
+This script is sort of tailored to my needs, so if you'd like to run it, you'll have to change a couple of things.
+Mainly names of the categories you'd like to track in your calendar.
+Since I'm not a coder, I haven't (yet) been able to set all things you have to change as constant variables or lists, but I'll do my best to guide you.

 __WHAT YOU NEED__
 * A device that can run Python 3.x
 * A web server with php support
-* An sftp server that the script uses to upload files to your web server
+* An sftp server (on your web server) that the script uses to upload files to your web server
 * A public Google calendar (or Apple calendar)

 __SETUP__
 * Download all files to a folder of your choice
 * Open credentials.yml and change sftp account information, paths - both local url (where you run the script) and remote (on your web server) and the url to your calendar .ics file
-* Open index.php and change the title and headings
+* Open index.php and change the title and headings that you want to display on your front end
 * Open calstats.py and..........

 __INSTALL PYTHON MODULES__